 If you suffer from drooping eyelids and/or a tired look, we perform an upper eyelid correction.
 The excess skin of the upper eyelid and the excess fatty tissue are skilfully removed by the plastic surgeon.
 The incision for the upper eyelid correction is made in the arcade arch and as a result the scar is barely visible after a while.
 We perform an upper eyelid correction under local anaesthetic.

 Lower eyelid correction

 If you suffer from bags under your eyes or drooping eyelids, we perform a lower eyelid correction.
 The excess skin of the lower eyelid and the excess fatty tissue are removed by our plastic surgeon.
 The incision during a lower eyelid correction falls just below the lash line and as a result the scar is barely visible over time.
 We perform a lower eyelid correction under local anaesthetic.

-It is important that you receive the right treatment and that is why the plastic surgeon will determine during this first consultation whether the wishes of an eyelid correction can be met.
-In addition, the eyelid correction treatment is also discussed, you discuss the surgery risks and the recovery period.
+It is important that you receive the right treatment and that is why the plastic surgeon determines during this first consultation whether the wishes of an eyelid correction can be met.
+In addition, the eyelid correction treatment will also be discussed, the surgical risks and the recovery period will be discussed.
 Photos will also be taken for your medical file and your medical background will be discussed.
 It is important for the surgeon to know how good your health is and whether you have undergone previous procedures.
-After the consultation you know exactly where you stand, what the costs are for the operation and how long it takes to recover from the eyelid correction.
+After the consultation you will know exactly where you stand, what the costs for the operation are and how long it will take recovery from eyelid correction takes.